Bennettazhia

-Bennettazhia is a genus of tapejaromorph pterosaur from the Early Cretaceous period of what is now the Hudspeth Formation of the state of Oregon in the United States.
+Bennettazhia is a genus of tapejaromorph pterosaur which lived during the Albian stage of the Early Cretaceous from what is now the Hudspeth Formation of the state of Oregon in the United States.
 Although originally identified as a species of the pteranodontoid pterosaur Pteranodon, Bennettazhia is now thought to have been a different animal.
 The type and only species is B. oregonensis.

 Discovery and history

 In 1928, Charles Gilmore named a new species of Pteranodon: P. oregonensis.
-A humerus (holotype MPUC V.126713), two fused dorsal vertebrae and the broken-off end of some joint bone had been unearthed from the Lower Cretaceous (Albian stage) beds of the Hudspeth Formation in Wheeler County, in the state of Oregon, United States, to which the specific epithet refers.
+A humerus (holotype MPUC V.126713), two fused dorsal vertebrae and the broken-off end of some joint bone had been unearthed from the Lower Cretaceous (Albian stage) beds of the Hudspeth Formation in Wheeler County, Oregon, United States, to which the specific epithet refers.
 Gilmore noted similarities to Nyctosaurus though the specimens were larger.

 In 1989, S. Christopher Bennett concluded that the remains might be those of a member of the Azhdarchidae instead of a pteranodontid.
-Russian paleontologist Lev Nesov therefore in 1991 named a new azhdarchid genus: Bennettazhia.
+In 1991, Russian paleontologist Lev Nessov therefore named a new azhdarchid genus: Bennettazhia.
 The genus name honors Bennett and combines his name with Persian azhdarha, "dragon", a reference to Azhdarcho, the type genus of the Azhdarchidae.
 Bennett himself in 1994 changed his opinion and stated that it belonged to the Dsungaripteridae.
-Wellnhofer (1991), Peters (1997), Kellner (2003) and Unwin (2003) left it as belonging to the Pterodactyloidea incertae sedis.
+Since then, some authors including Bennett himself have classified this genus as a sister group to the Tapejaridae or possibly a member of the Thalassodrominae.